-There’s a plethora of sports nutrition supplements on the market targeted at consumers looking to lose fat and build muscle.
+There are many sports nutrition supplements on the market targeted at consumers looking to lose fat and build muscle.
 In this modern day, it seems everyone and their uncle has some new, so-called “cutting-edge”, miracle supplement they’re trying to launch into the industry.
-Many of these products seem appealing and exotic at face value, but from a scientific perspective they offer little to no value to consumers.
+Many of these products seem appealing and exotic at face value, but from a scientific perspective, they offer little to no value to consumers.

 This is why I always recommend beginning with a base of supplements I know have been thoroughly researched and have also withstood the test of time to demonstrate their value and safety to the consumer.
-That being said, the first supplements I’m going point you in the direction of are: branched chain amino acids, creatine, a quality metabolic enhancer, and whey protein.
+That said, these are the first supplements you should consider: branched chain amino acids, creatine, a quality metabolic enhancer, and whey protein.
 Since I know EFX Sports is a reputable brand of exceptional quality, I’m going to suggest a few popular supplements on their roster I feel confident recommending…

 This has been my favorite metabolic enhancer for the last 6 years.
 Lean Fix contains a blend of herbal ingredients that help increase your metabolism, stabilize blood sugar levels to keep hunger in check, and also eliminate excess water retention in the body.
 Lean Fix does have a mild stimulant effect which is welcomed by most consumers looking for an energy boost.
 But, this product doesn’t contain exorbitant amounts of potent stimulants the way that many other metabolic boosters do, which often times result in unwanted side effects like a racing heart rate, lightheadedness, anxiety, or gastrointestinal discomfort.

 Since whey protein digests more rapidly than other sources of protein.
 This trait makes it a great protein source for increasing protein synthesis.
 Pure Whey protein shakes are ideal to use to bridge gaps between your main meals when you’re feeling hungry, or even craving something sweet.
-Besides supporting muscle growth, quality whey protein such as Pure Whey, also contributes to the synthesis of L Glutathione.
-It’s known as the master antioxidant in the body that works to detoxify the body and liver.
+Besides supporting muscle growth, quality whey protein such as Pure Whey also contributes to the synthesis of L Glutathione.
+It’s known as the master antioxidant in the body because it helps detoxify the body and liver.
 Additionally, whey protein concentrate contains naturally occurring lactoferrin and immunoglobins, which contribute to maintaining a healthy immune system.

 I could throw many things related to diet, training, and supplements at you.
 But, people have much greater success when you keep things simple and lay out the basic fundamentals of any subject.
 I hope this information helps shed some light on your question.